Helena of Adiabene: Sources of information

-What is known of Helena is based on the writings of Flavius Josephus, Moses of Chorene, Kirakos Ganjakets, and the Talmud.
+What is known of Helena is based on the writings of Josephus, Movses Khorenatsi, Kirakos Gandzaketsi, and the Talmud.
 Josephus, although younger, was almost contemporary with Helena, living in Jerusalem at the time when she lived and was buried there, and he wrote substantial parts of his work from first-hand knowledge.
-The earliest parts of the Talmud, while based on older sources, were compiled and redacted from around the year 200 onward.
+The earliest parts of the Talmud, while based on older sources, were compiled and redacted from around 200 onward.

 Biography

-Helena of Adiabene was noted for her generosity; during a famine at Jerusalem in 45–46 CE she sent to Alexandria for corn (grain) and to Cyprus for dried figs for distribution among the sufferers from the famine.
-In the Talmud, however (Bava Batra 11a), this is laid to the credit of Monobaz I; and though Brüll regards the reference to Monobaz as indicating the dynasty, still Rashi maintains the simpler explanation—that Monobaz himself is meant.
-The Talmud speaks also of important presents which the queen gave to the Temple at Jerusalem.
-"Helena had a golden candlestick made over the door of the Temple," to which statement is added that when the sun rose its rays were reflected from the candlestick and everybody knew that it was the time for reading the Shema'.
-She also made a golden plate on which was written the passage of the Pentateuch which the Kohen read when a wife suspected of infidelity was brought before him.
+Helena of Adiabene was noted for her generosity; during a famine at Jerusalem in 45–46 CE, she sent to Alexandria for grain and to Cyprus for dried figs for distribution among the sufferers from the famine.
+In the Talmud, in Bava Batra 11a, this is laid to the credit of Monobaz II instead.
+Although Nehemiah Brüll regarded the reference to Monobaz as indicating the dynasty, Rashi maintained the simpler explanation—that Monobaz himself is meant.
+The Talmud speaks also of important presents which the queen gave to the Temple in Jerusalem.
+"Helena had a golden candlestick made over the door of the Temple," to which statement is added that when the sun rose its rays were reflected from the candlestick and everybody knew that it was the time for reading the Shema.
+She also made a golden plate on which was written the passage of the Torah which the kohanim read when a wife suspected of infidelity was brought before him.
 In the Jerusalem Talmud, tractate Yoma iii.
-8 the candlestick and the plate are confused.
+8, the candlestick and the plate are confused.

-The strictness with which she observed the Jewish law is instanced in the Talmud:
+The strictness with which she observed the customs is instanced in the Talmud: